orange-cloudfoundry/osb-cmdb/osb-cmdb/docs/impl-notes/issue-108-osb-context-annotations.md

 This creates a

-* [ ] [CF context annotations](https://github.com/openservicebrokerapi/servicebroker/blob/master/profile.md#cloud-foundry-context-object) and [K8S context annotations](https://github.com/openservicebrokerapi/servicebroker/blob/master/profile.md#kubernetes-context-object) to be stored in the CMDB as brokered service instance annotations
+* [x] [CF context annotations](https://github.com/openservicebrokerapi/servicebroker/blob/master/profile.md#cloud-foundry-context-object) and [K8S context annotations](https://github.com/openservicebrokerapi/servicebroker/blob/master/profile.md#kubernetes-context-object) to be stored in the CMDB as brokered service instance annotations

+### Default empty values for fields

+* [ ] new parameters.x-osb-cmdb.labels.brokered_service_context_platform
+* [ ] default empty values for all osb-fields in x-osb-cmdb
+   * Existing Context is passed for update-service-instance requests.
+   * Alternatives:
+     * hardcode all fields from a single static list
+       * Q: even orange annotations ?
+   * testing and spec
+     * extract list of expected properties in a distinct file ?
+   * test that for cf profile, k8s fields are empty
+   * test that for k8s profile, cf fields are empty